 Any real estate property owned can be deeded to Radcliffe Creek School while retaining a life estate (the lifetime right to live in the property) for the donor and spouse.
 In addition, part or all of real estate assets can be used to fund a charitable remainder trust.
 Contact our Advancement Coordinator for more details.

 Life insurance can be a cost-effective way to make a significant gift.
 By irrevocably naming Radcliffe Creek School as the owner and beneficiary of an existing or new life insurance policy, you may be entitled to an immediate charitable deduction for income tax purposes, and when you pay the premiums, each payment is also a tax-deductible charitable donation.

 Retirement plan assets are the optimal assets to direct to a non-profit like Radcliffe Creek School.
 These assets can be used to support the owner and spouse, before some or all is designated by percentage to the school.

 Ways to Leave The Ultimate Gift Behind

 A bequest is the most common type of planned gift.
 It requires special language that must be included in a properly executed will or trust.
 Please contact us for an amendable gift agreement that documents your intent.

 These plans are contractual arrangements and can be funded by cash or other assets.
-Only non‐profit organizations can offer these plans, which feature a number of tax benefits.
+Only non‐profit organizations, like Radcliffe Creek, can offer these plans, which feature a number of tax benefits.